-For 2002, Alonso joined manager Flavio Briatore at Renault as test driver, developing underneath race drivers Jenson Button and Giancarlo Fisichella.
-His work earned him a call up to partner Fisichella at the team for 2003, where he broke the record for the youngest pole position winner at the second race of the season in Malaysia.
+For 2002, Alonso joined manager Flavio Briatore at Renault as test driver, developing behind race drivers Jenson Button and Giancarlo Fisichella.
+His work earned him a call-up to partner Fisichella at the team for 2003, where he broke the record for the youngest pole position winner at the second race of the season in Malaysia.

 This was followed by becoming the youngest winner since Bruce McLaren when taking victory at the Hungarian Grand Prix at the age of 23.
 Four podiums were enough to clinch fifth in the standings with 55 points.

 The same number of podiums, albeit with no follow-up victory, and four additional points meant Alonso improved his standing to fourth, with the highlight of the season a second-place finish in France.